lewildcode/lewildcode.github.io/_posts/2013-05-22-Install-ZFTool-For-ZF2.markdown

 {% endhighlight %}

-Now you may use your command line like `php public/index.php --version` or any other command available via ZFTool.
+Now you may use your command line like `php public/index.php --version` or any other command available via ZFTool!

 There is one more thing: if you are using the `module_map_cache_enabled` and `config_cache_enabled` settings (set them to active) you possibly have a cached classmap.
-So you'll possibly have to clear the cache folder :-)
+So you'll have to clear your cache folder then :-)

 Stay tuned,

 Timo